Need to starve terrorists of financing and emerging technologies: UK | Technology

 - India

-The international community must work together to ''starve'' terrorists of finance and emerging technologies to stop destruction around the world, British Foreign Secretary James Cleverly said on Saturday.
+The international community must work together to ''starve'' terrorists of the finances and emerging technologies to stop destruction around the world, British Foreign Secretary James Cleverly said on Saturday.

-In an address at the meeting of the UN Security Council's Counter-Terrorism Committee, Cleverly called on countries to fight ''online'' terrorism including global terror recruitment campaigns.
+In his address at the meeting of the UN Security Council's Counter-Terrorism Committee in Delhi, Cleverly also called on countries to fight ''online'' terrorism including global terror recruitment campaigns.

+The British Foreign Secretary also said that the UK's counter-terror partnership with India is hugely important.

 ''Within the space of two decades, terrorists have gone from circulating crackly voice recordings from the depths of Tora Bora, to global online recruitment and incitement campaigns, to live-streaming attacks,'' he said.